Danse avec les stars season 12: Week 7

 This week, a 5th judge give is added to the 4 usual jury-members.

 The 2 worst scoring couples will be in bottom 4 directly.

-The 4 others got bonus points with chroregraphy challenge and the 2 worst scoring couples in total were send in bottom 4 too.
+The 4 others got bonus points with choreography challenge and the 2 worst scoring couples in total were sent in bottom 4 too.

 Calisson Goasdoué being still being injured, is still replaced by Candice Pascal to dance with Stéphane Legar.